laberning/openrowingmonitor/docs/Architecture.md

 ### Use of Raspbian

 A default Raspian install does quite a decent job in extracting metrics, but the standard 32-bit kernel isn't optimised for IoT applications with low-latency requirements, like a rowing machine.
-The low latency (or more precise, less fluctuating latency) is essential to measure the time between impulses, as small measurement errors in these intervals-times will throw off force-curve calculations by presenting themselves as peaks.
+The low latency (or more precise, less fluctuating latency) is essential to measure the time between impulses, as small measurement errors in these intervals will throw off force-curve calculations by presenting themselves as peaks.

 Currently, the algorithms can handle a significant level of noise at the cost of the precission of the peaks, but the data might become more reliable and accurate when the noise is removed from the source.